It is possible to write an IDMS program that accesses web services. This is done by issuing socket calls that are sent over a TCP/IP connection.

-Calling a web service from within IDMS/DC is absolutely achievable, and several CA IDMS clients have successfully implemented TCP/IP-enabled caller programs to do this.
+Calling a web service from within IDMS/DC is absolutely achievable, and several IDMS clients have successfully implemented TCP/IP-enabled caller programs to do this.
 Please note, however, that writing a Web Service program is not a trivial task.
-This article will walk you through the major steps in writing a Service Invocation program, describe various challenges that can occur, and will show you where you can use the TCP/IP services within CA IDMS to overcome many of these hurdles.
+This article will walk you through the major steps in writing a Service Invocation program, describe various challenges that can occur, and will show you where you can use the TCP/IP services within IDMS to overcome many of these hurdles.

 The first step in your efforts will be to understand the protocol employed by the specific service you intend to access, as well as its specific messaging needs.
 Web Services typically use SOAP (Simple Object Access Protocol), which is a lightweight protocol for the exchange of information in a decentralized, distributed environment.
 It is an XML (Extensible Markup Language) based protocol that consists of three parts: